Can we talk about hair for a moment?

 Then my hair became impossibly thick.
 I started getting teased in grade school as the adorable curls morphed into some curls, some shag carpeting.
 I cut it into a “cap cut” otherwise known as a mushroom cut or bowl cut.
 It was 1988, it was a thing.
 Is that a giant penis walking around off in the distance?
 Oh, no, that’s eight-year-old me.

 I let it grow out, and it began to curl somewhat evenly again, but became nearly impossible to maintain.
 In grade 6, my hair was so thick that I had to brush it with a dog grooming wire brush because regular brushes could not get through it and it would literally mat like a St. Bernard.
 This was fine at home, but made my first trip to summer camp pretty awkward, since twelve-year-old girls are the devil incarnate.

-In high school, I learned how to straighten it with a curling iron.
 I had to do it from wet.
 It took five solid hours. (if you are wondering how long it takes my hair to dry naturally, the answer is eight hours if down, three days if in a ponytail, or at least that’s when I gave up that experiment.)